CSS Foundations: Style Your First Web Page - Web Development (Professional Practice)

 This is a conceptual introduction to responsive design.
 We will explain why websites need to adapt to different screen sizes and briefly introduce the media query as the tool for doing so.

-3. Applying Core Styles
+3. Setting Global Styles

 Chapter lessons

 3-1.
-Project setting CSS variables
+CSS reset

 4. Layout with Flexbox